What Medications Treat Hidradenitis Suppurativa?

 Retinoids for HS

-Derivatives of vitamin B, retinoids are effective against acne more than against HS.
-They include:4,15
+Derivatives of vitamin B, retinoids are more effective against acne than against HS.
+Some retinoids that may be helpful treating HS include:4,15

 Hormonal therapies for HS

-- Estrogen-containing birth control pills – Improvement in a rigorous test
+- Estrogen-containing birth control pills – Showed improvement in a rigorous test

-- Anti-androgen therapies – Improvement; block effects of androgen
+- Anti-androgen therapies – Showed improvement; block effects of androgen

-- Finasteride – Drug that treats enlargement of the prostate gland in men; beneficial in limited research
+- Finasteride – Drug that treats enlargement of the prostate gland in men; helpful in limited research

-- Spironolactone – Drug that treats high blood pressure; beneficial in limited research
+- Spironolactone – Drug that treats high blood pressure; helpful in limited research

 NSAID pain relievers for HS